 This may suggest that prior learning is required.
-If so the unit should be classified as Intermediate or Advanced.
+If so the unit should be classified as Increasing Proficiency or Attainment of Proficiency.

 Where does the unit fit in the progression of the course?

 In a bachelor degree, the level of learning may relate to the year of study, but this is not a necessary condition.
-For example, a level 2 (Intermediate) unit may be undertaken in the second session of year one; however, the same level 2 unit may also be taken in year 2, 3 or 4 or perhaps later in part-time study.
+For example, a level 2000 (Increasing Proficiency) unit may be undertaken in term 4 or 5 of year one; however, the same level 2000 unit may also be taken in year 2, 3 or 4 or perhaps later in part-time study.

 Rather than being a year of learning/enrolment equivalent, the level of learning reflects an increasing sophistication of the unit learning outcomes so that scaffolding of learning is explicit within a course.